Borrowing Against Your 401K: A Loan From Your Future Self

 Bad Reasons to Borrow Against a 401k

-If you’re borrowing money for common expenses that should be part of your budget like mortgage or rent payments you have a spending problem.
-These are not unexpected expenses, they are what it costs to live your life.
+If you’re borrowing money for ordinary expenses that should be part of your budget like mortgage or rent payments you have a spending problem.
+These are not unexpected expenses; they are what it costs to live your life.
 You either need to spend less money or make more, ideally both.

 Myths About Borrowing Against a 401k

-There is a lot of fear mongering around borrowing from your 401k and for good reason.
+There is a lot of fear-mongering about borrowing from your 401k and for a good reason.
 Not everyone who does it would make good use of the money by investing in a home or an education.
-If borrowing was not discouraged, too many people would raid their account for silly reasons that will hurt their retirement savings.
+If borrowing were not discouraged, too many people would raid their account for silly reasons that will hurt their retirement savings.

 The biggest fear that surrounds borrowing from a 401k is what will happen if you leave the job either voluntarily or involuntarily.
 If that happens, you are required to pay back the loan in full within 60 days.

 This understandably freaks people out.
-But ideally you won’t borrow against your 401k if you feel that you are in danger of losing your job or you plan to leave in the near future.
-But if your job is stable, this fear is laregly unfounded.
+But ideally, you won’t borrow against your 401k if you feel that you are in danger of losing your job or you plan to leave shortly.
+But if your job is stable, this fear is mostly unfounded.

 So, Should You Do It?

-There certainly can be negative consequences if your borrow from your 401k but they are not as dire as we have been led to believe.
-If you use the money to make or save money as you could if you were to use the money to buy a rental property or to pay off high interest credit card debt, the payoff is worth worth it.
+There indeed can be negative consequences if you borrow from your 401k but they are not as dire as we have been led to believe.
+If you use the money to make or save money as you could if you were to use the money to buy a rental property or to pay off high-interest credit card debt, the payoff is worth it.